 About Your Farmer

-After graduating from college with an undergraduate degree in entrepreneurship, I ran full-speed away from the farming life to work as a marketer for a tech company (Silverchair Information Systems) in Charlottesville.
+After graduating from college with an undergraduate degree in entrepreneurship, I ran full-speed away from the farming life to work as a marketer for a tech company in Charlottesville.
 In my down-time after work, I began reading Wendell Berry and quickly found myself longing more and more to return back to the land my family has known over the last 80 years.
-Armed with a renewed vision of farming and an endless bucket of ideas (many based off of the work and writing of our family friend Joel Salatin – I would have no idea what I am doing without his influence) – I returned to the farm a little over a year ago to start get my hands back in soil and haven’t looked back since.
+Armed with a renewed vision of farming and an endless bucket of ideas (many inspired by the permaculture movement and Joel Salatin) – I returned to the farm a little over a year ago to start getting my hands back in soil and haven’t looked back since.
 If you want to see a little bit more of the inside story behind my life – you can find me on instagram at _from_the_fields.
 If you want to follow the farm, check out Anathallo_Acres on Instagram.